mountain-pass/server-agnostic-functions/packages/core/README.md

 })
 ```

 Then to host it, wrap it in your service provider's wrapper.

-Below is an example using the `ExpressWrapper.wrap()`. e.g.
+Below is an example using `ExpressWrapper`. e.g.

 ```javascript
 import ExpressWrapper from '@mountainpass/server-agnostic-functions-express'